silas-x/soteria-action/README.md

-solana-version (default: "1.9.4")        - Check Solana releases if needed run-mode       (default: -"analyseAll")  - Runs the tool against all contracts cargo-com      (default: ".")            - Shortcut Cargo build command never-fail     (default: false)          - Set to true if you don't want to fail a job program-path   (default: ".")            - Add path to a program if cargo.toml isn't in the repo root
+solana-version (default: "1.9.4")        - Check Solana releases if needed run-mode       (default: -"analyseAll")  - Runs the tool against all contracts cargo-com      (default: ".")            - Shortcut Cargo build command program-path   (default: ".")            - Add path to a program if cargo.toml isn't in the repo root
 ```